NOAA-EMC/global-workflow/docs/source/noaa_csp.rst

 Once logged into the NOAA CSP, navigate to the ``Marketplace`` section in the left sidebar as indicated by the red arrow in :numref:`Figure %s <pw-marketplace>`, and click.
 Scroll down to select "AWS EPIC Wei CentOS", circled in red.
-Note that the current global-workflow is still using CentOS built spack-stack, but it will be updated to Rocky 8 soon.
+Note that the current global-workflow is still using CentOS-built spack-stack, but it will be updated to Rocky 8 soon.

 .. _pw-marketplace: